datapastry/datapastry.github.io/_posts/2019-08-07-get-the-most-value-from-your-data-scientist.md

 The worst-case scenario is that you’re not even in a position where a data scientist can help you, but of course you did [read our other article]({{ site.baseurl }}{% post_url 2019-08-19-are-you-ready-for-data-science %}) so you won’t have made that mistake…

 Sometimes you’ll have the right data but the data scientist will have to do some work to make it usable for their purposes.
-If you’ve [hired the right person]({{ site.baseurl }}{% post_url 2019-08-05-how-to-hire-a-data-scientist %}), they won’t complain about the fact that they have to do some non-data science tasks before they get to the fun stuff.
+If you’ve [hired the right person]({{ site.baseurl }}{% post_url 2019-08-05-how-to-hire-a-data-scientist %}), they won’t complain about having to do some non-data science tasks before they get to the fun stuff.

 In truth, I often like doing basic data engineering tasks myself as I can then be confident that the data ends up in the shape I want (and if it doesn’t, then I’ll only have myself to blame).
 I’ll also learn a bunch of useful stuff about the data itself in this process.